xcsclease/cyberhub--X/README.md

-put this onto a mwmmory card with some roms/emulators, put it in your 3DS.
+put this onto a memmory card with some roms/emulators, put it in your 3DS.
 Enjoy!